Home / Breakfast Recipes / Barley Breakfast Bowl With Fruit And Nuts

 Chewy, nutty barley breakfast bowls are topped with fruit, nuts, and a hint of cinnamon to create a hearty and satisfying breakfast – perfect for cold mornings.

-PREP: 5 minutes
+Prep Time 5 minutes

-COOK: 3 minutes
+Cook Time 3 minutes

-TOTAL: 8 minutes
+Total Time 8 minutes

 Ingredients

-• 2 cups cooked barley (I used Bob’s Red Mill whole hull-less barley)
+• 2 cups cooked barley I used Bob’s Red Mill whole hull-less barley

 • 1 tablespoon cinnamon